-This add-on was made to let you create new headers and footers in Elementor.
-Basically, you can design a header or footer with Elementor and add it to your site.
+This add-on was made to let you create new headers, footers, and blocks (Gutenberg) in Elementor.
+Basically, you can design a header, footer, or block with Elementor and add it to your site.

 StylePress is a complex plugin that lets you create a template via Elementor, save it, and then add it to various parts of your site.
 It also provides new elements such as:

 - Email subscription